-Buying Or Refinancing After Forbearance is a major concern for homebuyers and homeowners.
+This BREAKING NEWS covers buying or refinancing after forbearance mortgage guidelines.
+Buying or refinancing after forbearance is a major concern for homebuyers and homeowners.
 Forbearance is not a mortgage default.
 Under the federal coronavirus stimulus CARES Act, mortgage borrowers can qualify for forbearance for six months and can extend it for another six months for a total of one year.
 This holds true for federally-backed mortgages.
 Federally-backed mortgages are FHA, VA, USDA, Fannie Mae, Freddie Mac mortgages.Forbearance is not mortgage forgiveness or mortgage default workout.
 Forbearance is not a loan modification.

 Under the CARES Act federal forbearance mortgage program, borrowers affected by the COVID-19 pandemic do not have to make any mortgage payments until they are financially stable.

 Once the forbearance period term is over, the borrower needs to repay the missed payments including the escrow shortage.
 Lenders will normally spread the missed payments over a period of time such as six to twelve months.
 Lenders are not supposed to report borrowers under forbearance as late on the credit reports.
 However, many borrowers are concerned if they take up the federally-backed forbearance program whether they will have a waiting period requirement when buying or refinancing after the forbearance.

-FHFA Announces Buying Or Refinancing After Forbearance Mortgage Guidelines
+FHFA Announces Buying or Refinancing After Forbearance Mortgage Guidelines

 The Federal Housing Finance Agency (FHFA) has announced Fannie Mae and Freddie Mac will have two new mortgage policy changes to help homeowners who have been impacted by the coronavirus pandemic.
 Over 41 million Americans have filed unemployment claims in the past nine weeks.
 Unemployment claims are expected to increase in the weeks to come before stabilizing.
 The once record low unemployment rate of under 3.5% has now led to record high unemployment numbers in the weeks and months to come due to the pandemic.

 Nobody knows what the unemployment rate will be in the weeks and months to come.
 However, there are talks by experts and economists that unemployment rates can reach between 15% to 25%.
 Under the CARES Act, homeowners of federally-backed mortgages are eligible to qualify for forbearance up to one year.

 The Federal Housing Finance Agency announced that Fannie Mae and Freddie Mac will now have a three-month waiting period after forbearance to qualify for a federally-backed mortgage loan.
 Federally-backed mortgages are FHA, VA, USDA, and Conventional loans.
 Borrowers under forbearance will be eligible to qualify for a home purchase and/or refinance mortgage after the forbearance period has expired.

+Over 4.7 million homeowners have their mortgages in forbearance due to the financial impact of the coronavirus pandemic.
 Prior to this article, the waiting period requirements to qualify for a mortgage after forbearance was 12 months.
-To qualify for a home purchase and/or refinance mortgage after a mortgage forbearance, there was a 12 month waiting period after the forbearance term was over.
+To qualify for a home purchase or refinance mortgage after a forbearance, there was a 12 month waiting period after the forbearance term was over.

 However, with these newly updated guidelines by the FHFA, the waiting period has been shortened to a 3-month waiting period.
-If a homeowner has forbearance but continued making their monthly payments and/or reaffirmed their mortgage, there is no waiting period after the forbearance term is over.
+If a homeowner has forbearance but continued making their monthly payments or reaffirmed their mortgage, there is no waiting period after the forbearance term is over.
 Basically, what this means is borrowers under forbearance who continued making their monthly scheduled payments and did not miss any payments, there are no waiting period requirements.
-Over 4.7 million homeowners have their mortgages in forbearance due to the financial impact of the coronavirus pandemic.

 Mortgage rates are in chaos due to the pandemic.
 However, analysts expect mortgage rates to stabilize in the coming weeks.
 Many homeowners have rates in the 5.0% range.
 When FHA and VA Streamline rates stabilize in the coming weeks, many homeowners should be able to refinance their home loans in the 3.0% range.
 With the shortened waiting period requirements, homeowners can take advantage of the forbearance and be eligible to refinance when rates stabilize.